Overview

+A "Do Not Honor (05)" message is the most common and general decline code sent by a customer's bank (the card issuer).
 It simply means the bank is refusing to validate the transaction.
-The bank will not provide a specific reason for the decline to protect the cardholder's privacy.
+The bank will not provide a specific reason for the decline in order to protect the cardholder's privacy.

 Common Causes

-Insufficient funds in the account.
+- Insufficient funds in the account

-The account has been closed or frozen.
+- The account having been closed or frozen

 What to Do

-Inform the customer that their card was declined by their bank with a "Do Not Honor" message.
+- Notify the Customer — Inform the customer that their card was declined by their bank with a "Do Not Honor" message.

-Ask the customer for an alternative payment method, such as a different card or a checking account (ACH), to complete the payment.
+- Request an Alternative Payment Method — Ask the customer for an alternative payment method, such as a different card or a checking account (ACH), to complete the payment.

 Was this article helpful?